dgdguk/drs/README.md

 vectors of random numbers such that:

 1. The values of the vector sum to a given total U
-2. Given a vector of upper constraints, each element of the returned vector is less than its corresponding upper constraint
+2. Given a vector of upper bounds, each element of the returned vector is less than its corresponding upper bound
-3. Given a vector of lower constraints, each element of the returned vector is greater than its corresponding lower constraint
+3. Given a vector of lower bounds, each element of the returned vector is greater than its corresponding lower bound
 4. The distribution of the vectors in the space defined by the constraints is uniform.

 DRS accomplishes this by drawing an initial point from the flat Dirichlet